Shark workshop for kids

 $10 per participant

-Join shark biologist Amanda Elizabeth, host of Discovery Channel’s Shark Soup, to explore the underwater world of sharks.
+Join shark biologist Amanda Elizabeth, host of Discovery Channel’s Shark Soup, to explore the wonder of sharks during October holidays.

 Have you ever wondered:

 - How is the largest shark?